martinpetrov1096/Personal-Site/README.md

   - Make sure all of the box-shadows are correct
   - Make contact me be a pencil w/ handwriting text
   - Make nav at the top on mobile
+  - Properly set up everything to use useState

+  ## Questions
+  - What to do for filter/download button
+  - What to do for skills?